-- 1. Open a target used for online output.

-- 2. On the Advanced tab of the Target Editor, select Do not use "Content" folder in output.
+- 1. Open a target used for online output. - 2.
+On the Advanced tab of the Target Editor, select Do not use "Content" folder in output.

-- 3. Click 🔙 to save your work.

 Collapsing Top Margins

 In PDF targets you can collapse the top margin for all elements occurring at the top of a new page or column.